Roles and Responsibilities

-- Signs the evaluation form certifying that you have completed all requirements and recommending a P, L, or F grade.
-Turns in the form to the Field Experience Coordinator.
+►Signs the evaluation form certifying that you have completed all requirements and can receive a grade.
+Turns in the form to the Career Services Coordinator.

 ►Serves as a clearinghouse for potential fieldwork sites.
 This involves contacting potential and prior sites to solicit their participation in the Field Experience program, and serving as the point of contact for organizations seeking students.